devondragon/jira-omnifocus/README.md

 This is the JQL (JIRA's custom query language) command jira-omnifocus will use to find issues.

 #### `omnifocus` configuration options
-**`context`**
+**`tag`**
-The default OmniFocus context assigned to new tasks.
+The default OmniFocus tag assigned to new tasks.
 Make sure this context exists in OmniFocus.
 Leave this blank if you'd prefer not to set a context.

 **`project`**
 The default OmniFocus project assigned to new tasks.
 Make sure this project exists in OmniFocus.
 Leave this blank if you'd prefer not to set a project.
 If you leave this option blank, be sure to set either `inbox` or `newproj` to `true`.